ESMValGroup/ESMValTool/doc/sphinx/source/community/review.rst

 Run recipe
 **********

-Make sure new diagnostic(s) is working by running the ESMValTool
+Make sure new diagnostic(s) is working by running the ESMValTool.

 Check output of diagnostic
 **************************

-After successfully running the new recipe, check that
+After successfully running the new recipe, check that:

 * Output contains (some) valid values (e.g. not only nan or zeros)
 * If applicable, check plots and compare with corresponding plots in the paper(s) cited